agoragames/leaderboard/README.markdown

-  score_and_rank_for(member): Retrieve the score and rank for a member in a single call remove_members_in_score_range(min_score, max_score): Remove members from the leaderboard within a score range percentile_for(member): Calculate the percentile for a given member merge_leaderboards(destination, keys, options = {:aggregate => :min}): Merge leaderboards given by keys with this leaderboard into destination intersect_leaderboards(destination, keys, options = {:aggregate => :min}): Intersect leaderboards given by keys with this leaderboard into destination
+  score_and_rank_for(member): Retrieve the score and rank for a member in a single call remove_members_in_score_range(min_score, max_score): Remove members from the leaderboard within a score range percentile_for(member): Calculate the percentile for a given member page_for(member, page_size): Determine the page where a member falls in the leaderboard merge_leaderboards(destination, keys, options = {:aggregate => :min}): Merge leaderboards given by keys with this leaderboard into destination intersect_leaderboards(destination, keys, options = {:aggregate => :min}): Intersect leaderboards given by keys with this leaderboard into destination
 ```